Joshua Liendo: 2022 season

 Liendo began the 2022 World Aquatics Championships as part of the Canadian team for the 4×100 m freestyle relay, where they finished in sixth place.
 He then qualified to an individual World Championship event final for the first time in the 100 m freestyle, ranking third in the semi-finals with another personal best time.
-In the event final, Liendo lead at the halfway mark, finishing third to take the bronze medal in a close contest, with only 0.07 seconds separating him and silver medalist Maxime Grousset of France.
+In the event final, Liendo led at the halfway mark, finishing third to take the bronze medal in a close contest, with only 0.07 seconds separating him and silver medalist Maxime Grousset of France.
 This was the first individual medal at the World Championships for a Canadian man since Ryan Cochrane's final bronze medal in 2015.
 On the day after his bronze medal, the championships' schedule called on Liendo to perform a "double-double," swimming in two heats in the morning session and two semi-finals in the evening session to qualify for the finals of both the 100 m butterfly and the 50 m freestyle.
 He was third among semi-finalists in both.
 The following day, Liendo competed in three finals in the evening session, finishing fifth in the 50 m freestyle before winning his second bronze medal in the 100 m butterfly.
 He then joined the Canadian team in the 4×100 m mixed freestyle relay, leading off the event and helping win a silver medal.
 He remarked "it was a fun night."